A Crow Looked at Me: Composition and recording

 Elverum wrote and recorded the album between August 31 and December 6, 2016, at his house in Anacortes, Washington, in the room Castrée had died, and for which he credits the album's "immediacy" and "bluntness".
 He had earlier abandoned the room, opening its window to allow the weather, birds, and nature to take over.
 He reclaimed the room out of a need for a private space to work when not parenting.
 In an interview with KUOW, he said that he wanted to create positive associations with the room so that it would not be defined solely by Castrée's final days.
 He used a single microphone, an acoustic guitar, and some of Castrée's instruments.
 His decision was out of practicality, rather than from any intentional symbolic significance.
 The album was recorded onto a laptop computer, making A Crow Looked at Me his first album to be produced entirely in this way—he had before mostly used analog recording.

-He began the recording sessions after his daughter fell asleep or was visiting friends.
-In notes accompanying the album's release, he wrote that the songs "poured out quickly in the fall" while he was "watching the days grey over and watching the neighbors across the alley tear down and rebuild their house."
+Elverum began the recording sessions after his daughter fell asleep or was visiting friends.
+In notes accompanying the album's release, he wrote that the songs "poured out quickly in the fall" while he was "watching the days grey over and watching the neighbors across the alley tear down and rebuild their house".
 He described writing lyrics on paper and then practicing until he had memorized each chord sequence—a first for him.
 He said that most of his initial songwriting notes took the form of a "formless, no-rhythm, no-meter, no-melody blob of words".
 This process was a result of habit, "just doing what I usually do", which was "to distil all the mass of words in my head into something a little more poetic and musical".
 Elverum intended the songs to have a "hyper-intimate" and unrestrained quality and to be philosophical but devoid of metaphor, which he felt would be "cowardly and pointless".

 Elverum was compelled to make the album having found that works of art he once had treasured were ineffective in helping him cope with her illness and death.
 Even while writing the album, he remained unsure whether anyone except himself would ever hear it, and he had no goal in mind.
 He completed and released the record to "[open] up all the way", to make the intensity of his love for Castrée known, and to draw a distinction between art and the "experience of life".
 Elverum said the style of songwriting he used was the only kind that felt "appropriate" and "real" to him.
-He found the album's creation to be "therapeutic" and felt as though he were "hanging out" with Castrée during its production and said that, by the end of the process, he felt he had partially healed.
-Nonetheless, in an interview a year after the album's creation, he expressed disbelief that he had been able to make an album under the circumstances.
+He found the album's creation therapeutic and felt as though he were "hanging out" with Castrée during its production; by the end of the process, he felt he had partially healed.
+In an interview a year after the album's creation, he expressed disbelief that he had been able to make an album under the circumstances.